-Caring for elderly relatives is rarely an easy, straightforward job – but during this time there are new things to think about.
-One of the most difficult day-to-day decisions that many of us are faced with is balancing the risk of loneliness and mental health issues amongst our older relatives, against the very real physical health risks – especially for those in their 80s or with underlying health conditions.
-Remaining positive while ensuring your relative takes all the necessary precautions can be a balancing act.
+Caring for elderly relatives is rarely an easy, straightforward job.
+One of the most difficult day-to-day decisions that many of us are faced with is balancing the risk of loneliness and mental health issues amongst our older relatives, with our own personal commitments.
+Remaining positive while ensuring your relative is well cared for and ticking off your day-to-day tasks can be a balancing act.
 And of course, dealing with the stress associated with caring for loved ones can be a challenge in itself.

-If you’re caring for elderly relatives during this time, here are a few ideas to help look after them – and you – as best as possible.
+If you’re currently caring for elderly relatives, here are a few ideas to help look after them – and you – as best as possible.

 1. Make a plan

-One of the most important things that you can do to look after older relatives is to make a plan to address what will happen if you, or they, should become sick or contract the virus.
-If you’re the main carer and you have to suddenly self-isolate, the last thing you want is to be worrying about whether your relative has enough food in the house, or whether there’s anyone available to check in on them.
+One of the most important things that you can do to look after older relatives is to make a plan to address what will happen if you, or they, should become unwell.
+If you’re the main carer and something crops up last minute, the last thing you want is to be worrying about whether your relative has enough food in the house, or whether there’s anyone available to check in on them.

 If possible, try to involve them in discussions about a plan, and take their preferences into account.
-Many elderly people are currently feeling frightened and vulnerable, so talking about things together can help alleviate anxiety and help them to feel involved and prepared.
+Many elderly people are fearful of losing their independence, so talking about things together can help alleviate anxiety and help them to feel involved and prepared.
 Some of the points your plan should address are:

 Emergency contacts.
 If you’re the main caregiver, figure out who will be able to support your relative if you can’t.
-If you don’t have other family that you can rely on, consider reaching out to friends and neighbours.
-One positive this situation has highlighted is how humanity is often at its best during times of crisis, and people are generally more than happy to help others in need.
+If you don’t have other family members that you can rely on, consider reaching out to friends and neighbours.
+When called upon, people are generally more than happy to help others in need.

 Medication.
-We know that people with underlying medical conditions are at higher risk, so one of the best things you can do to keep your relative healthy is to ensure that they’re taking any medication on time and in the correct dosage.
-It might be helpful to stock up on their required medicine in the event that you, or your relative, have to self-isolate.
+One of the best things you can do to keep your relative healthy is to ensure that they’re taking any medication on time and in the correct dosage.
+It might be helpful to stock up on their required medicine to cover all bases.

 Food and essentials.
-No one wants to be that person panic buying at the supermarket, but if you’re caring for an elderly relative, you do need to take extra precautions.
+When caring for an elderly relative, it can be helpful to take extra precautions and have a backlog of household essentials.
 Try to stock up on at least two weeks’ worth of food and other household essentials, including pet supplies, if needed.
 It’s also a good idea to find out which delivery services are available in your relative’s area.
-This way if you become unwell, you know that they will have enough food and essentials to tide them over until you or another emergency contact can get them some more.
+This way you know that whatever the situation, they will have enough food and essentials to tide them over.

 - Get paperwork sorted.
-While it’s not nice to think about worst-case scenarios, the current pandemic has highlighted how essential it is to be prepared for every eventuality.
-Because those in their 80s, or with underlying health conditions are most at risk of becoming seriously ill from the virus, we recommend helping your elderly relative set up a lasting power of attorney and get their will updated.
+While it’s not nice to think about worst-case scenarios, it’s important to be prepared for every eventuality.
+We recommend helping your elderly relative set up a lasting power of attorney and get their will updated.
 Talking about death or illness is never easy, but knowing that their affairs and wishes will be managed in the way they want, should something happen, can be of great comfort in the long run.
 From your perspective, it will allow you to get everything in place now, as having to go through the paperwork when and if the worst happens, can only add to pressure at such a difficult time and can lead to family arguments at times of stress.